Are there any attempts to gain ground? Pfizer Inc. (PFE) Stock - BOV News

-Daiwa Securities raised the price target for the Pfizer Inc. (NYSE:PFE) stock from “a Neutral” to “an Outperform”.
-The rating was released on February 07, 2023, according to finviz.
-We previously noted in another research note published on January 26, 2023 by UBS that downgraded the stock from a Buy to a Neutral with a price target of $47 for PFE stock.
-The research report from Wells Fargo has downgraded the stock from Overweight to Equal Weight, with a price target set at $50.
-The stock was downgraded by BofA Securities, who disclosed in a research note on January 04, 2023, from Buy to Neutral and set the price objective to $60.
-In their research brief published December 13, 2022, Goldman analysts upgraded the Pfizer Inc. stock from Neutral to Buy with a price target of $60.
+Jefferies raised the price target for the Pfizer Inc. (NYSE:PFE) stock to “a Hold”.
+The rating was released on March 06, 2023, according to finviz.
+The research report from UBS has downgraded the stock from Buy to Neutral, with a price target set at $47.
+The stock was downgraded by Wells Fargo, who disclosed in a research note on January 17, 2023, from Overweight to Equal Weight and set the price objective to $50.
+In their research brief published January 04, 2023, BofA Securities analysts downgraded the Pfizer Inc. stock from Buy to Neutral with a price target of $60.

 The latest trade, Performances and Moving Averages give us the following Picture

-The firm’s stock price fluctuated -1.44% within the last five trades and -6.41% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -9.02% in the last 6 months and -17.91% was subtracted to its value over the previous 3 months.
-PFE stock is trading at a margin of -3.79%, -10.32% and -14.29% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Pfizer Inc. (NYSE:PFE) dipped -0.18% to close Friday’s market session at $39.39, lower as compared to yesterday’s close.
+The stock price fluctuated between $39.23 and $39.93 throughout the trading session with the volume trading being 26289149 shares, which represented a significant variation when compared to the three months average volume of 22.45 million shares.
+The firm’s stock price fluctuated -4.28% within the last five trades and -10.44% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -16.33% in the last 6 months and -21.60% was subtracted to its value over the previous 3 months.
+PFE stock is trading at a margin of -5.98%, -12.03% and -17.50% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Sponsored